 Students in SCOPE visit the same clinic on a regular basis - the frequency varies by academic level - and see their own panel of patients with a consistent faculty preceptor.
 By the time they reach third year they will be the primary provider for their patients and perform all aspects of their care.
 You may elect not to continue with SCOPE at any point in the program, though we hope everyone will want to complete all four years.

-SCOPE has four primary care clinical tracks students can choose from.
+SCOPE has 8 clinical tracks students can choose from.
 Each year the participating clinics determine how many SCOPE students they can take; typically the number ranges from 4-8 but may be less depending on clinic needs.
 Please note that not all tracks are accepting new students.

 Visit the links below to learn more about the program.